Killer whales are 'attacking' sailboats near Europe's coast. Scientists don't know why

 "This is a game," he speculates.
 "When they ... have their own adult life, it will probably stop."

-Towers points out that such "games" tend to go in and out of fashion in orca society.
+Towers says such "games" tend to go in and out of fashion in orca society.
 For example, right now in a population he studies in the Pacific, "we have juvenile males who ... often interact with prawn and crab traps," he says.
 "That's just been a fad for a few years."

 Back in the 1990s, for some orcas in the Pacific, something else was in vogue.
 "They'd kill fish and just swim around with this fish on their head," Towers says.
 "We just don't see that anymore."